Increment - Engage - Deliver

 What happens

-I run a one day, in house workshop where the team learns a simple, structured way to work through problems without jumping to solutions.
+The main session, an in house workshop where the team learns a simple, structured way to work through problems without jumping to solutions.

 Using practical exercises, you see the tools in action and practise applying them to real work in a controlled, low risk way.